Donald Trump sexual misconduct allegations: June and July, 2025

 On July 17, 2025, The Wall Street Journal published a story about Trump sending a "bawdy" letter to Epstein in 2003 celebrating his 50th birthday.
 The letter was collected by Epstein's accomplice, Ghislaine Maxwell, for a leather-bound photo album sometime before 2006, and was among the documents examined by the Justice Department who investigated Epstein and Maxwell years ago.
 The letter, which bore Trump's signature, featured several lines of typewritten text framed by the outline of a naked woman, apparently hand-drawn with a heavy marker.
 The Wall Street Journal described Trump's "squiggly" signature below the woman's waist as mimicking pubic hair.
 The letter concluded: "Happy Birthday — and may every day be another wonderful secret".
 On July 18, Trump filed a libel lawsuit against The Wall Street Journal in the Southern District of Florida for two counts of defamation for $10 billion each, for a total of $20 billion, calling the story "false, defamatory, unsubstantiated, and disparaging".
+On April 13, 2026, US District judge Darrin Gayles dismissed the case without prejudice on the grounds that Trump had "not plausibly alleged that the Defendants published the Article with actual malice".

 On July 29, 2025, when answering a follow-up question from a reporter regarding the nature of the pair's falling out, Trump noted that Epstein had hired away spa attendants from Mar-a-Lago's spa.
 When asked if one of the spa attendants was Virginia Giuffre, Trump stated: "I think so.
 I think that was one of the people.
 He stole her."